 The new UW Oshkosh ID cards are free to all students.
 Those who lose their first card are able to obtain a new one for $2.

-The self-service, downloadable enrollment verifications are accessible through the University’s TitanWeb (Students can CLICK THIS LINK to learn how).
+The self-service, downloadable enrollment verifications are accessible through the University’s TitanWeb (Again, students can CLICK THIS LINK to learn how).

 Matt Suwalski, Assistant Director for Business and Retail Services at Reeve Memorial Union, said his staff has provided the new ID cards to a few students this semester.
 Students found the process easy, Suwalksi said, adding that, the University expects relatively few students will need the new cards.